codedecay/trendingBot_2/README.md

 1000 | One variable to predict | < 1 minute | 2:29  |
  | Find the best options | < 1 minute | 17:34 |

-NOTE: tested on a 7-core Intel Pentium @ 3.40GHz and 12GB RAM under normal load conditions.
+NOTE: tested on a 7-core Intel Pentium @ 3.40GHz and 12GB RAM under normal load conditions.<br>
 NOTE 2: an in-the-worst-scenario dataset was tested (i.e., many valid trends present).